Eugen Engel lived the kind of cultural double life that European Jewish history produced again and again.

 The official Theater Magdeburg page on Grete Minde gives the best concise account.
 Engel, a German Jewish composer and businessman, wrote the opera around 1930.
 It could not be premiered as National Socialism tightened its grip.
 His daughter rescued the handwritten score when she emigrated to the United States in 1941.
 Engel himself was murdered in Sobibor in 1943, and none of his twelve siblings survived the Shoah.

 That sequence is brutal enough on its own.
 But it also explains why the later premiere meant more than rediscovery.
-The work did not simply sit unread in a drawer.
-It was preserved through exile by a family that had every reason to understand the manuscript as one of the few things that could still be saved.
+The work was preserved through exile by a family that had every reason to understand the manuscript as one of the few things that could still be saved.

 The score became a form of continuity.

-The premiere was not just memorial, it was artistic vindication
+The premiere was artistic vindication as well as memorial

 Theater Magdeburg's page does something important that memorial culture often fails to do.
 It does not flatter the work merely because the composer's life ended in atrocity.
 It insists on the opera's stage power.
 The company notes the excitement surrounding the world premiere in February 2022 and later revivals, and it treats Grete Minde as a substantive musical drama rather than an act of piety.